Thursday, May 11, 2023

 DO NOT try to remove the stainless-steel tube from the bottom, aluminum part of the housing in order to gain better access to the PCB - it is not needed, and any such attempts could lead to the destruction of the detector!

-All of the work is carried out through the back opening.
+All of the work on the PCB is carried out through the back opening.

 I cut the cables for this picture, but actually the wires should be de-soldered and completely removed.
 The picture shows the original Voltage Divider, with the transistors in the last stages.
 It is a tapered VD and the total impedance is fairly low - around 12MOhms.